THE TAILOR

 “Yes, yes,” he muttered to himself, “I cannot be in two places at once.”
 Even as he said these words, he was reminded of a client who could disprove that.

 Once more the doorbell rang.
-He eased himself out of his chair and left his workspace to enter the office through its rear door.
+He eased himself out of his chair and entered the office.

 Now a RAP on the door and a voice.